hQamonky/YtMusicDownloader/README.md

 If this works, you're good and you don't need to go any further.
 If it doesn't it means that you have to rebuild the docker container and do a "full update".
 So continue with the following steps.
 > 4. Remove the docker container: `sudo docker container rm -f qmk_ymd`
+> 5. If needed, edit the Dockerfile and enter your user id and group id: `gedit ~/qmk/YtMusicDownloader/Dockerfile`
-> 5. Build the image: `sudo docker build --no-cache -t qmk_yt_music_dl:0.1 ~/qmk/YtMusicDownloader` (*you can omit the --no-cache flag to go faster, but consider that it might cause problems*)
+> 6. Build the image: `sudo docker build --no-cache -t qmk_yt_music_dl:0.1 ~/qmk/YtMusicDownloader` (*you can omit the --no-cache flag to go faster, but consider that it might cause problems*)
-> 6. Run the image: `sudo docker run -p 8092:8080 -v ~/qmk/YtMusicDownloader:/usr/src/app -v ~/Music:/Music -d --name qmk_ymd qmk_yt_music_dl`
+> 7. Run the image: `sudo docker run -p 8092:8080 -v ~/qmk/YtMusicDownloader:/usr/src/app -v ~/Music:/Music -d --name qmk_ymd qmk_yt_music_dl`
 # Go a little further
 I suggest that you create shortcuts to handle the docker commands.
 ## Linux (might also work on Mac OS)